-Historic Annapolis holds more than sixty preservation easements on properties throughout the historic district of Annapolis.
+Historic Annapolis holds more than fifty preservation easements on properties throughout the historic district of Annapolis.
 A preservation easement is a legal tool that guarantees the long-term protection of historic properties in private ownership.
 It is an agreement between a property owner and holder of the easement that governs how the current and future owners must treat the property.

 In conveying an easement intended to preserve the exterior façade of a structure and/or the scenic views and surroundings, a property owner surrenders the rights of future owners and themselves in making unrestricted alterations to the exterior (or interior, should there be an easement on the interior) of the building.
 The owner may make alterations, however, they will be subject to review and approval by the holder of the easement.